 - 349. Using new financial instruments, including concessional finance in sectors where perceived risks ward against private sector investment, have helped overcome obstacles and build new opportunities for scaling.
 These include the water, sanitation and ocean sectors, for example in FP099, "Climate Investor 1" and FP190, "Climate Investor 2".
 Other examples are found in the decentralized renewable energy sector for example, FP168, "LEAF Framework" or the agriculture sector where a combination of concessional finance, adaptive climate smart technologies and capacity building support are expected to bring about change at scale.
 One such example is found in FP179, TACATDP. - 350.
 FP162, "The Africa Integrated Climate Risk Management Programme", will be implemented by IFAD with African Risk Capital (ARC) as EE, along with AfDB and World Food Programme.
 The project's focus is on using risk management and risk transfer to insure farmers in the Sahel region against strong reductions in their revenues due to climate-induced disasters.
 If successful, the risk management component and the experiences gained could be expanded to other GCF projects in Africa and elsewhere, given that this is the first involvement of the ARC as EE in a GCF project. - 351.
 In South Africa, there are several projects that provide concessional loans and equity to private investors in renewable energies.
 Relatively early ones are FP106 and FP098, both implemented by DBSA.
 FP106, EGIP, is a single country project offering concessional funding and risk-sharing to private investors in renewable energy projects.
 It is assisted by a USD 100 million blended finance package from the GCF and USD 437 million in co-financing.
 FP098, DBSA-CFF also plans to work with private investors in the renewable energy sector, but in four countries of the region including South Africa.
-Funding requested from the GCF for the South African part is nearly USD 39 million,
+Funding requested from the GCF for the South African part is nearly USD 39 million, with co-financing programmed at USD 80.5 million.
+With this project, the DBSA plans on expanding its experiences gained with EGIP to neighbouring countries.
+For now, however, both projects are stuck due to problems resulting first from COVID-19, as well as from differences with the GCF Secretariat about currency hedging and risk-sharing with local banks.

-&lt;sup>86 Based on a total of 16 responses.
+86 Based on a total of 16 responses.